 In the age of texting, Instagram and email, the handwritten letter can seem like a relic of ancient time, but in the world of opera, the form is alive and kicking.
 While you’d expect most letters to be filled with messages of love, in opera, they are often used to reveal a secret, send a warning or concoct a plan.
-Here are five of our favourite examples, some of which you can see with us this Season.
+Here are five of our favourite examples.

 The Marriage of Figaro

 A flirtatious Count needs his comeuppance and who better to give it to him than his wife, Rosina.
 Together with her maid, Susanna, they concoct a love letter and attached to it, a pin.
 The famous letter aria, Sull’aria, makes one of the most beloved and delightful scenes in The Marriage of Figaro.
 During the wedding ceremony, Susanna passes the letter to the Count.
 He believes Susanna is planning a tryst with him, but little does he know that the invitation is part of a plot to expose his infidelity.